bobby5develops/angularjs-lazy-loading-with-requirejs-optimisation/README.md

-This repo has not been updated in quite a while and so it does not represent the current state of the art with regards to lazy loading or even project structure.
-It exists purely just to provide a basic (not production quality) example.
+Note: This repo has not been updated in quite a while and so it does not represent the current state of the art with regards to lazy loading or even project structure.
+It exists purely just to provide a basic (i.e., not production quality) example.
 So I suggest only using it for educational purposes.

 angularjs-lazy-loading-with-requirejs-optimisation (WIP)
 ===============